-Additionally, we are introducing some new missing categories for the final body measurement variables to provide more details on the reasons why a case was set invalid (see Table 3).
+Additionally, beginning with v.2.0.0 we introduced some new missing categories for the final body measurement variables to provide more details on the reasons why a case was set invalid (see Table 4.).
+All corrections are documented in the appendix on a case to case basis.